sverweij/dependency-cruiser/doc/rules-reference.md

 ### orphans

-A Boolean indicating whether or not to match modules that have no incoming or outgoing dependencies.
+A Boolean indicating whether or not to match modules that have no incoming and no outgoing dependencies.
 Orphans might need special attention because they're unused leftovers from a refactoring.
 Or the start of some feature that never got finished but which was merged anyway.
 Leaving the `orphan` attribute out means you don't care about orphans in your code.